 Academic Research Studies on Virality

 He specified three main principles: Ethos, Pathos, and Logos.
-At the end of his brief analysis, he concluded that content should be impactful.
+At the end of his brief analysis, he concluded that great content should be impactful.
 Specifically, it should:

 - possess ethical appeal (ethos)